Ladybug Facts for Kids (Spots, Life Cycle, and Good Luck!)

 Have you ever spotted a bright red ladybug perched on a leaf or flower?
 These tiny beetles aren’t just fun to find—they’re also some of the best helpers a backyard can have!

 Ladybugs might look small, but they do a great job protecting plants.
-Ladybugs are carnivores, which means they eat other insects.
+Ladybugs are carnivorous, meaning they eat other insects.
 Their favorite food is aphids—tiny bugs that suck juice from plants.
 If too many aphids feed on a plant, the plant can die.
 Ladybugs help by eating lots of aphids.
 One ladybug can eat up to 5,000 aphids in its lifetime.
-They also snack on other plant pests like mealybugs and scale insects, making them natural pest control experts.
+They also snack on other plant pests, such as mealybugs and scale insects, making them natural pest-control experts.

 If you want to find ladybugs, check your flowers, vegetable plants, and shrubs.
 Look closely—ladybugs like to stay where food is easy to find.
 They’re also fans of warm, sunny spots, so sunny corners of your yard are great places to look.